You Make Me Feel...

 "You Make Me Feel..." is a song by American synthpop band Cobra Starship with guest vocals by American pop singer Sabi.
 It was the first single released from their fourth studio album, Night Shades.
 The song was released digitally through iTunes on May 10, 2011.
-The song is a dance-pop, electropop song and it talks about looking for a soul mate in the club.
-It received mixed reviews from most music critics; some thought that the song was "catchy and happy" but at the same time criticized it for being too "faceless and empty".
-Commercially, the song reached No. 1 in New Zealand and the top 10 in Australia, Canada, Hungary, Japan, and the United States.
+The song is a dance-pop, electropop song and it talks about looking for a soulmate in the club.
+The track received mixed reviews from most music critics; some thought that it was "catchy and happy", whereas others criticized it for being too "faceless and empty".
+Commercially, the song reached No. 1 in New Zealand and entered the top 10 in Australia, Canada, Hungary, Japan, and the United States.

 Background

 After the success of the single "Good Girls Go Bad", which was their most successful single on the charts, Cobra Starship began to record what would be their fourth studio album.
-"You Make Me Feel..." was released before the album finish and it served as the first single from the album entitled "Night Shades".
-It was released on May 10, 2011, and features American pop singer/rapper Sabi.
-The singer/actress turned rapper first came to many people's attention after Britney Spears gave her a spot on her track "(Drop Dead) Beautiful".
+A clip of "You Make Me Feel..." was first posted online on May 6, 2011.
+It was released before the album finish and it served as the first single from the album, Night Shades.
+It was released on May 10, 2011, and features American pop singer and rapper Sabi.
+Sabi first came to many people's attention after she made a guest appearance on Britney Spears's song "(Drop Dead) Beautiful" from the album Femme Fatale.
+Explaining how the collaboration came about, Gabe Saporta said they were "looking for a good singer," and her name "came up through the network," ultimately leading to the two working together.